Alpha Omega Alpha Honor Society

 When do the elections take place?

-There are 2 elections every year, one in February electing members from the Junior class, and another in the August for considering Seniors for membership.
+There are 2 elections every year, one in February electing members from the Junior class, and another in July for considering Seniors for membership.

 Are students with a modified clinical curriculum eligible for A.O.A.?